 If you're affected by smoke from a bonfire you should speak to the person responsible and politely make them aware of your situation.
 Often people are not aware that they are causing a nuisance.

 Alternatively you can make a complaint with us by telephone or email.
 If, after an investigation, we decide there is a smoke nuisance we will approach the person responsible and ask them to stop.
 If they refuse, we'll issue a legal notice to stop them having bonfires.
-Failure to stop could lead to court action.
+Failure to heed our warning could lead to court action.